SWE-UniStuttgart/evoTurb/README.md

 The evoTurb has been developed in `Matlab 2019b` and `Python 3.7`.

 The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `TurbSim`.
+The TurbSim source code can be found in: https://github.com/OpenFAST/openfast/tree/main/vs-build/TurbSim

 The MTG executable, dll file, and the batch file `run.bat` are included in the folder `MannTurb`.
-The turbsim source code can be found by:https://github.com/OpenFAST/openfast/tree/main/vs-build/TurbSim; The Mann turbulence generator is accessible from: https://www.hawc2.dk/download/pre-processing-tools;
+The Mann turbulence generator is accessible from: https://www.hawc2.dk/download/pre-processing-tools

 To use evoTurb, please follow the following steps: